 It comes with a Guide Mode, which teaches the user the art of clicking great pictures.
 The camera also delivers accurate colours and fine details with the help of a reliable 24.2 megapixel sensor.

 Nikon has added a SnapBridge feature to this camera which allows users to transfer images to their smart devices via a constant Bluetooth Low Energy connection.
 You can also access the images using this connection even if the camera is switched off.
 Nikon D3400 is a feature-rich camera worth buying if you are a first-time DSLR user.

 Sensor: APS-C CMOS | Megapixels: 18MP | Lens mount: Canon EF-S | Screen type: 3-inch, 920,000 dots | Maximum continuous shooting speed: 3fps | Max video resolution: 1080p | User level: Beginner

-While Nikon offers the SnapBridge feature for transferring files to smart devices, the Canon EOS 1300D comes with in-built Wi-Fi and NFC connectivity.
-In fact, that is the highlight of this camera which sets it apart from its predecessor - the Canon EOS 1200D.
+While Nikon offers a SnapBridge feature for transferring files to smart devices, the Canon EOS 1300D comes with built-in Wi-Fi and NFC connectivity which sets it apart from its predecessor - the Canon EOS 1200D.

 Read the full review: Canon EOS 1300D